vstinner/misc/cpython/pep-stable-abi.rst

 =====

 * Stable ABI for everyone.
-* Get rid of reference counting inside Python; public C API can still use reference counting (or handles)
+* Moving GC
+* Performance scales better with the number of CPU cores
 * Being able to change Python internals without having to worry about breaking any C extension
-* Moving GC

 Milestones
 ==========